benchdoos/WeblocOpener/readme.md

 - **You can simply use it to open the link directly on your phone!
 Or you can share yor QR-Code by copying it to clipboard.**
 [<img src="https://benchdoos.github.io/img/faq/faq_qr_save.png"  width="888" />](#what-can-weblocopener-do)

 - **Auto-update tool will help you receive new updates just from the server.
-You should not check, if there is an update, WeblocOpener updater will notify you if there is a new version of the app.**
+You should not check, if there is an update, WeblocOpener windowsUpdater will notify you if there is a new version of the app.**
 [<img src="https://benchdoos.github.io/img/faq/faq_update.png"  width="888" />](#what-can-weblocopener-do)

 - **Find out, what's new in new update.
 Use info icon on Updater to check it out.**